-Fairway is here to keep your costs and time down, so we offer low cost divorce filing services.
+Fairway is here to keep your costs and time down, so we also offer low cost divorce filing services.

 A separation agreement is a legally binding document, signed between both parties, which contains all the arrangements that were made in regards to the divorce.
 This contract sets out each parties’ decisions and rights with regards to spousal support, child support, custody, access (residential care), property, assets, and debts.
 This document is often more than 20 pages considering all the decisions and the legal wording that is required.

 Your emotions matter, but they shouldn’t play havoc with your smart decision making.
 We use a proprietary step-by-step process that focuses on making decisions about finances and co-parenting vs. creating a circus of using affidavits and legal applications that often focus on non-factual differences of opinion.